-The Council has received claims of historic pay inequality from specific groups of staff, particularly in catering, cleaning and homecare, supervisory assistants and classroom assistants.
+The Council has previously received claims of historic pay inequality from specific groups of staff.
 At this time there are no known claims however, this contingent liability represents the potential liability for any future claims.

 Insurance

 Prior to local government reorganisation in 1996, Central Regional Council and Clackmannan District Council, entered into a solvent run-off arrangements with their insurer, MMI, with the aim of having sufficient assets to meet outstanding insurance claims.
 The outcome of recent litigation has triggered the Scheme of Arrangement and created a financial liability for Clackmannanshire Council as successor Council.
 The Council has made a provision, as detailed in Note 20, which is deemed sufficient based on the latest estimate of any future claims.
 However, should additional claims arise over and above the remaining provision, there remains potential for an increase in provision.
 At the time of preparing these accounts the timing and amount of any further liability in relation to MMI claims is unknown.